dhruv-rajput/BasicAlgorithms/README.md

-Some basic Algorithms for practice.
+Some basic and fundamental Algorithms for practice.